BurdetteLamar/RubyTest/examples/rest_api/tour/md_files/NothingTest.md

 Notes:

 - Test class <code>NothingTest</code> derives from class<code>BaseClassForTest</code>.
-- Test method <code>test_nothing</code> begins with <code>test</code>, which tells the test framework that it is a test method and should be executed at test-time.
+- Method name <code>test_nothing</code> begins with <code>test</code>, which tells the test framework that it is a test method and should be executed at test-time.
 - Inherited method <code>prelude</code> yields:
   - The domain-specific client to be used for testing the REST API.
   - The already-open log to be used for documenting the test execution.